 The world seems to have separated into the people who love coffee and the people who love tea.
 As it turns out, there are more tea drinkers in the world than coffee.
 In fact, tea is the second most popular drink after water.
 So where did this herbal plant get its start?
-Many researchers believe that tea comes from China, where it originated as a medicinal drink in the 3rd Century AD.
+Many researchers believe that tea comes from China, where it originated as a medicinal drink in the 3rd century.
 Nearly 1,300 years later, the plant was introduced to Portuguese merchants and has now been traded and sold for a thousand years around much of the globe.
 Tea has reached every corner of the world and today people drink it in every form imaginable.
-The top tea producers today are Argentina, the Islamic Republic of Iran, Japan, Vietnam, Indonesia, Turkey, Sri Lanka, Kenya, India, and China.
-Based on 2014 per capita tea consumption, below we have listed the top tea loving countries in the world.
+The top tea producers today are China and India.
+Based on 2016 per capita tea consumption, the countries drinking the most tea are Turkey, Ireland, and the United Kingdom.

 The Most Tea Loving Nations Of The World